collective/mr.bob/docs/source/userguide.rst

 Configuration inheritance
 *************************

 Configuration can be specified in multiple ways.
-See flow of mr.bob on front page of documentation to know how options are preferred.
+See flow of mr.bob on the documentation front page to know how options are preferred.

 Nesting variables into namespaces called groups